varun-ms-s/advanced_openlane_workshop-documentation/README.md

 5.We are passing picorv32a design into openlane.We can find picorv32a folder in design directory.\
 There the verilog input files are stored in src folder.\
 Config.tcl is used to set all variables with desired values for openlane flow.\
-runs directory stores all the  run instances with a tag name is specified run by the user on openlane for design.By default run instance name is particular time and date of run.\
+Runs directory stores all the  run instances.By default run instance name is particular time and date of run.

 ![](day_1/files_in_picorv_veri.PNG)